 Calm, Non-hostile, and Intelligent

-These dogs are known to be smart and quick learners, and can be trained very well.
+These dogs are known to be smart and quick learners and can be trained very well using positive reward-based methods.
 They have a very strong desire to constantly please their owners.

 Destructive if Bored

-'An empty mind is a devil's den'.
-This is very true in case of this breed.
-You keep them unoccupied and they become disobedient, and can be quite destructive too.
-They are delighted when given a task to do.
+‘An empty mind is a devil’s den’.
+This is very true in the case of this breed.
+You keep them unoccupied and they become disobedient and can be quite destructive too.

 Need for a Father Figure

 They crucially need a dominant master who can bring about a sense of socialization and inculcate discipline in them.
 This dog should not be allowed to feel like a boss, so as to avoid obnoxious behavior from it.